A Parent's Guide To GCSE English Exams

 For a more comprehensive list of ideas with more detailed explanations, you might like another of my blog posts, "How to Revise for GCSE English Exams."

-1) Encourage your child to read a wide variety of texts, including fiction and non-fiction.
+Read a wide variety of texts, including fiction and non-fiction

-2) Use a variety of online learning and revision resources.
+Use a variety of online learning and revision resources

-These might include revision websites, YouTube videos or podcasts.
+These might include recommended and age appropriate revision websites, YouTube videos or podcasts.

-4) Invest in a printed revision guide / textbook…and make sure they actually use it!
+Invest in a printed revision guide / textbook

-Alternatively, GCSE English and Maths exams can be retaken in November but it is likely that you would need to pay a fee.
+Alternatively, GCSE English and Maths exams can be retaken in November but it's likely that you would need to pay a fee.

 If it is recognised that your child needs special arrangements, these will be organised by the school and are called "access arrangements."

-The Special Educational Needs Co-ordinator (SENCO) and the school will decide what to provide but these might include:
+The Special Educational Needs Co-ordinator (SENCO) and the school will decide what to provide but these might include extra time, rest breaks, a quiet room, a reader, a scribe or a laptop with voice activated software to enable students to dictate their work.

-I am not a trained specialist in dyslexia but have supported dyslexic students with the English and have found useful advice and resources from The British Dyslexia Association and Dyslexia Assist.
+I am not a trained specialist in dyslexia but have supported dyslexic students with their English and have found useful advice and resources from The British Dyslexia Association and Dyslexia Assist.

 For more information about how you can help a dyslexic child with their English studies, you might like to have a look at my blog post: What Parents Can Do to Support a Child With Dyslexia.